 X-Content-Type-Options

-The X-Content-Type-Options response HTTP header is a marker used by the server to indicate that the MIME types advertised in the Content-Type headers should be followed and not be changed.
-The header allows you to avoid MIME type sniffing by saying that the MIME types are deliberately configured.
+The HTTP X-Content-Type-Options response header indicates that the MIME types advertised in the Content-Type headers should be respected and not changed.
+The header allows you to avoid MIME type sniffing by specifying that the MIME types are deliberately configured.

 Site security testers usually expect this header to be set.